Directed Research Projects

 Optimizing WINDOWS For Thermal And Daylighting Performance: A Case Of Commercial Buildings In Ahmedabad, India (2009)

-Sanyogita Manu, Rajan Rawal
+Authors: Sanyogita Manu, Rajan Rawal

 Abstract: This study uses building energy simulation tools to analyze hypothetical models representative of commercial buildings in the hot-dry climate of Ahmedabad to understand the daylighting and thermal performance of windows.
-Impact of variables such as floor area, aspect ratio, glazing/window area, orientation, glazing types and overhang has been observed on
+Impact

 Effect Of Courtyard On Thermal Performance Of Commercial Buildings In Hot-Dry Climate, Ahmedabad, India (2009)

-Rachit kumar, Rajan Rawal
+Authors: Rachit kumar, Rajan Rawal

-Rachit kumar, Rajan Rawal Abstract: Energy efficiency in buildings is becoming an important concern to the building designers.
-Commercial buildings consume a huge amount of energy in heating, cooling lighting of the building spaces; hence there is a
+Abstract: Energy efficiency in buildings is becoming an important concern to the building designers.
+Commercial buildings consume a huge amount of energy in heating, cooling lighting of the building spaces;

-Rohini Singh, Rajan Rawal
+Authors: Rohini Singh, Rajan Rawal

 Abstract: The paper attempts to analyze the relationship between surface color reflectance and lighting power density for a given set of context.
-Analysis was based on digital modeling using validated energy simulations tool.
-The study establishes itself on this premise.
-The exercise elaborates evaluating the impact of vertical and horizontal planar interior elements’
+Analysis was based on digital modeling using validated energy simulations

 Presented at: International Building Performance Simulation Association -An IBPSA-AIRAH conference, November 2011, Sydney.